Teaching Compensation in China

 China offers some of the highest paid overseas teaching jobs in the world.
-Coupled with low cost of living you have a chance to live great while saving money every month!
+This coupled with a low cost of living, gives you the chance to live comfortably while saving money every month!

 Here's how experience & qualifications can affect your earning potential:

 - Bachelor’s Degree: This is the minimum requirement for teachers in China.
 Possessing this should set your starting salary at no less than 8,000RMB/month + housing but usually 12,000 RMB/month or more for full time work.

 - TEFL/TESOL Certification or 1 year teaching experience: This is the minimum requirement for Teaching Nomad.
 If you need certification, click here for information on getting TEFL certified!

 - Teaching License and/or degree in Education: If you are licensed to teach in your own country, the sky is the limit in China.
 Salaries typically start at 18,000RMB and can go up all the way to 30,000RMB a month or more.